mindset-dojo/mindset-dojo.github.io/_forms/cultivator.md

 ## Intention

-A Cultivator engages with the [Dojo](../dojo/) using their domain expertise to support going through a Program [Threshold](../threshold/) in a reasonable amount of time agreed upon with the [Sensei](../sensei/).
+A Project Cultivator engages with the [Dojo](../dojo/) using their domain expertise to support going through a Program [Threshold](../threshold/) in a reasonable amount of time agreed upon with the [Sensei](../sensei/).
 Instead of contributing money, they contribute labor to ensure fair energy exchange when passing the [Threshold](../threshold/).
 They volunteer their experience in a mutually beneficial way during the agreed upon phase.

 ## Experience